rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_linking_execution.md

 ```

 The `ExecuteAsync()` method will return a Task which completes when all data is read from the source and posted in the dataflow.
-The `Completion()` method will return a Task which completes when all data has arrived at the destination.
+The `Completion` property will return a Task which completes when all data has arrived at the destination.